The strange blue box had been a fixture

 death of my world marked the birth of something so very significant to

 yours.
-And… it's why I love Christmas.
-It feels as if you're all
+And it's why I love Christmas.
+It feels as if you’re all

 doing honour to Gallifrey as well."

-"Oh, you soppy article!"
-Rose put her arms around his neck and
+“Oh, you soppy article!”
+Rose put her arms around his neck

 After a while, she left him there.
 She knew he would most likely want